-You may write your code in Objective-C, in C++, C or ARM assembly, like in XCode (ARC and blocks are supported).
+Use your favourite IDE to code in Objective-C, C++, C or ARM assembly, like in XCode.
+ARC and blocks are supported.

-+ Professionals: integrate this compiler, linker and binary tools easily in your own production toolchain!
++ Professionals: integrate this compiler, linker, code signer and binary tools easily in your production toolchain!

 + Remote debug console: error messages now display live on your PC.

 + Compile your iPhone apps directly inside Visual Studio (Visual C++ Express is also supported).

 + Generate automatically .deb packages (Cydia) and .ipa (iTunes).
 Sync with iTunes.